sequana/sequana/sequana/pipelines/demultiplex/README.rst

 Requirements
 ~~~~~~~~~~~~~~~~~~

-This pipeline is used with bcl2fastq 2.20.0
+This pipeline is to be used with bcl2fastq 2.20.0

 .. include:: ../sequana/pipelines/demultiplex/requirements.txt